d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 features.
 Then, we can replace the original output layer with a small custom output network that can be trained, such as two fully connected layers in a series.
-Different from the experiment in :numref:`chapter_fine_tuning`, here, we do not retrain the pre-trained model used for feature extraction.
+Different from the experiment in :numref:`sec_fine_tuning`, here, we do not retrain the pre-trained model used for feature extraction.
 This reduces the training time and the memory required to store model parameter gradients.